Learn More: Traveller Visa

-South Sudan may not be the best vacation destination because there are reports of violence, carjacking, kidnappings, shootings, and other such crimes that may put your life in jeopardy.
+South Sudan may not be the best vacation destination right now: there are reports of violence, carjacking, kidnappings, shootings, and other crimes that may put your life in jeopardy.
 If you need to reach South Sudan in the near future, you should do so accompanied by a professional.
 Traveling alone is regarded as an almost sure suicidal mission.
-However, if you do not have to be in South Sudan, we recommend that you look for a safer vacation destination.
+If you do not have to be in South Sudan, we recommend that you look for a safer vacation destination.
 A safari to Boma National Park or Nimule National Park, while beautiful to experience, is not worth the risk.

 Before you travel to South Sudan, you need to see what type of travel document you need.
 That is because all travelers who wish to enter the country need one.
 According to the visa policy of South Sudan, only the citizens of 7 countries, all in Africa, are eligible for a visa on arrival.
 All the other nationalities need to visit the nearest diplomatic mission of Sudan and apply for a consular visa.